callum-oakley/json5-rs/README.md

   JSON as fast as it is.
 I'm content to have a simpler codebase and sacrifice some performance (e.g. by working with chars instead of bytes).

+## Contributing

+Please open an issue rather than a pull request.

 [Attributes]: https://serde.rs/attributes.html
 [Custom serialization]: https://serde.rs/custom-serialization.html
 [ECMAScript 5.1]: https://www.ecma-international.org/ecma-262/5.1/